Accuser told police EG cop threatened to ‘ruin her reputation’ with sex video

 East Greenwich police officer Humberto Montalban, 58, was placed on administrative leave after he was arrested and charged with misdemeanor domestic cyberstalking and cyberharassment for the text messages and pictures he allegedly sent to the accuser.

-Montalban, of West Warwick was known as “Officer Bert” at Cole Middle School, where he was the school resource officer and he had worked for the Warwick Police Department for 25 years before he was hired in East Greenwich about 10 years ago.
+Montalban, of West Warwick, was known as “Officer Bert” at Cole Middle School, where he was the school resource officer.
+He had worked for the Warwick Police Department for 25 years before he was hired in East Greenwich about 10 years ago.

-According to the arrest warrant affidavit, she told police she “consensually shared a personal image” with Montalbano several years ago.
+According to the arrest warrant affidavit, she told police she “consensually shared a personal image” with Montalban several years ago.

 Montalban allegedly followed the explicit image with several short messages, including “Professional reputation” and her parents’ phone number.